martypowell/gatsby-martypowell/content/posts/2020-03-18--My-First-Post.md

 I copied one of the existing pages and modified it for my needs.
 If you couldn't figure out by now, this is the blog post I am writing now.
 After hopping back over to my localhost, my post was visible and I was able to see what content I had added so far #:raised_hands:.
 (I may have also installed emoji support at this point.)

+This was also a good point at which I did a famous `initial revision` commit and pushed up whatever changes I had made to [github](https://github.com/martypowell/gatsby-martypowell).

 ## Modifying Some Styles

+Next step was to change some of the styles.
+I figured I would try the following minor changes.

+- Change font families for headings and body text
+- Change link colors

+### Changing the Font Family

+After some search around, I found that `src\components\Layout` contained the head for the site.
+I added the google fonts link that I had hoped to use to that component and committed that change.

+Much to my liking there is was a variables file located at `src\assets\scss` which contained a variable called `$typographic-font-family`.
+I was able to add the font I wanted to be the default as the value for this variable.
+I noticed that there was not heading variable available, so I created on based on my heading font, and adjusted the `src\assets\scss\base\_generic.scss` to use that variable for headings instead of the default.

+That was it, font's updated.